 The formula itself is somewhat rich, creamy and slightly sweet.
 I have heard that many formulas do not taste/smell appealing and I can say that Holle’s infant formula really does taste good.

 More importantly, though, is that Max loves drinking it and is thriving on it.
 Nothing beats breastmilk but I feel assured knowing that Holle is one of the next best alternatives.

 UPDATE 03/31/2016: The biggest concern when purchasing European brand formula is finding a trustworthy and reliable vendor.
-I have partnered with two excellent vendors that sell Holle, HiPP and Lebenswert formula to the US.
+I have partnered with an excellent vendor that sell Holle, HiPP and Lebenswert formula to the US.

-Organicbabyfood24 is based in Germany.
-If you want to pay the lowest prices and buy in bulk (and you are good at planning about 2-3 weeks ahead), please check out: Where to Buy Holle Formula from Germany to read about my recommendations and vetting process.
+Organicbabyfood24 is a retailer based in Germany.
+If you want to pay the lowest prices and buy in bulk (and you are good at planning ahead), please check out: Where to Buy Holle Formula from Germany to read about my recommendations and vetting process.
 (Mommy to Max readers can use coupon code MTM10 to receive 10% off your order!)

 UPDATE 08/08/2016: I have since written a comprehensive Best European Organic Baby Formula Guide that you should read before making any decisions on what brand to buy!

 Did you like my review?
 If so, please don’t forget to comment below, subscribe, and spread the love by sharing!